ezekielaquino/Vision3000/README.md

 ## P.S.

-Vision3000 is available as a React component (`ReactVision3000`).
+Vision3000 is available as a React component [ReactVision3000](https://github.com/ezekielaquino/ReactVision3000).
 So you can just do something like <ObservableImage /> in your React apps.
-Coming soon in a second.

 ## P.P.S